 - Israel is almost completely dependent on imports to meet its grain and feed needs.
 As a result, U.S. feed corn, wheat and soybeans are present in the market and have good market potential.
-Though, the U.S. cereal market share is being replaced by regional suppliers who have increased production and greatly improved quality in recent years. - Nuts and dried fruits from the United States are present in the Israeli market and have good sales potential.
+However, the U.S. grain market share is being replaced by regional suppliers who have increased production and greatly improved quality in recent years. - Nuts and dried fruits from the United States are present in the Israeli market and have good sales potential.
 Many nut products can be exported from the United States to Israel without tariffs.

-Category B: Products Not Present in Significant Quantities But Have Good Sales Potential
+Category B: Products Not Present in Significant Quantities but Have Good Sales Potential

-- There is a market demand for frozen cherries and berries and clear sales potential.
+- There is a market demand for frozen cherries and berries.
 Prices for these products are high and local production does not meet demand. - Maple syrup